-What Can a Handyman Do in Eureka, Nevada?
+What Can a Handyman Do Without a License in Eureka, Nevada?

 In Nevada, most paid construction/repair work requires a Nevada State Contractors Board (NSCB) contractor license unless it falls under the small-job “handyman” exemption (generally jobs of $1,000 or less, including labor and materials).
 Even when exempt from the contractor license, you may still need building permits and you must still comply with city/county business licensing in and around Eureka (Eureka County).